 2. Expect Crossover.

-We all wish we could find the magic trick that gives us balance between our work and personal lives, but in reality, work-life balance is about careful coordination and blending.
+We all wish we could find the magic trick that gives us a balance between our work and personal lives, but in reality, work-life balance is about careful coordination and blending.
 One helpful technique to handle crossover is to end your working day well.
 Create a new to-do list for the next day at the end of each day, so you reduce the amount of time to get organized each morning.
 Or, create an “end of the day” ritual to demark leaving work and beginning personal time.
 This can be as simple as changing clothes or engaging in some calming exercise.
 Develop a clear transition from one mindset to the other, and establish this routine as a habit.

 Accept that there will be crossover.
 Co-workers and colleagues become friends, and children become employees.
 It’s okay to blend the two together, and you get to decide what and how much you allow.